ThomasMatlak/poa/readme.txt

 -----------
-The program compares the average travel times of several players in a graph when they make their own choices regarding how they travel versus being told by a central system telling them their path  to calculate the Price Of Anarchy
+The program compares the average travel times of several players in a graph when they make their own choices regarding how they travel versus being told their path by a central system in order to calculate the Price Of Anarchy

-An undirected graph is randomly generated and the starting/ending points of each player are random each time
+A directed graph is randomly generated and the starting/ending points of each player are random each time

 Instructions